 Wall of Sound

 Walk down memory lane as music and cars from the ‘50s through the ‘80s converge.
-Start with the Oldsmobile-inspired “Rocket 88,” — considered the first rock and roll song ever recorded — and move all the way to ZZ Top’s’ “Eliminator,” complete with roadster-shaped LP and album cover.
+Start with the Oldsmobile-inspired “Rocket 88,” — considered the first rock and roll song ever recorded — and move all the way to ZZ Top’s “Eliminator,” complete with roadster-shaped LP and album cover.
 Motion-detecting speakers let you watch and listen to music videos that span decades.
 Radios, televisions, record players, and 8-track players that brought racing into the home and music into the car are at your fingertips to explore.
-Across the wall, album covers that celebrate the sounds of racing, bands that brought car culture to the masses, and the soundtracks of classic racing movies blanket the display.
+Album covers celebrating the sounds of racing, bands that brought car culture to the masses, and the soundtracks of classic racing movies blanket the entire display wall.

 From the original partnership and the very first race in 1961 to Woodburn Dragstrip's current owners and events, this exhibit has it all.
 Learn about the racers and races that helped to establish this track as a Northwest icon.
 See pictures from the past and the present as well as old-time slips, trophies, winner jackets, and the very Christmas Tree that started so many of the great races.